Pvlerick/HttpRequestInspector/README.md

 A CLI tool to inspect HTTP requests.

-This tool starts a Kestrel server that listen for HTTPS requests on the given port and prints their content in the console.
+This tool starts a Kestrel server that listen for HTTP requests on the given port and prints their content in the console.
 It has very limited functionalities, but I found if to be the easiest to quickly debug applications that are issuing HTTP requests.

+To use HTTPS, you will need to use the ```dotnet dev-certs https --trust``` first.

 If you are looking for something more flexible in terms of responses, have a look at the [mountebank](http://www.mbtest.org/) project.